graphile/crystal/grafast/website/grafast/step-library/standard-steps/node.md

 ## handlers

 Each GraphQL object type that supports the `Node` interface must have its own `NodeIdHandler`.
-This handler indicates the object type's name, the codec to use (see above), and supports the following operations:
+This handler specifies:

-- `plan` - takes an entity of the given object type and return a step representing the intermediate representation for this entity
+- `typeName` - the GraphQL object type name to which the handler applies
+- `codec` - the NodeID codec (see above) to use with this handler
-- `match` - determines whether a given intermediate representation of a node identifier string relates to this type or not
+- `match` - determines whether a given intermediate representation of a node identifier string (i.e. the result of `codec.decode()`) relates to this type or not
+- `plan` - takes an entity of the given object type and return a step representing the intermediate representation for this entity (ready to be fed to `codec.encode()`)
 - `getSpec` - builds a "specification" of the entity from a step representing a matching intermediate representation
 - `get` - given the specification from `getSpec` above, returns a step